steven-klein/portfolio/docs/websites.md

 ## [Andy McKee](http://www.andymckee.com/)

 Andy McKee is an incredible guitarist with a fun personality.
 His willingness to stay open to alternative ideas made this a fun site to work on.
 I collaborated on the initial concepts and functionality before creating the remaining layouts, designs and programming.
-In addition to an opportunity to work on some interesting parallax and CSS animation effects I was able to create a feature that manipulates the visual appearance based on the end users location and time of day.
+In addition to an opportunity to work on some interesting parallax and CSS animation effects, I was able to create a feature that manipulates the visual appearance based on the end users location and time of day.

 <div class="image-grid responsive">
     <p><img src="/assets/images/projects/andy.jpg"/></p>